pingcap/tidb-dev-guide/src/understand-tidb/execution.md

 TiDB builds the computing engine based on the distributed storage provided by TiKV.
 The TiKV server implements a coprocessor framework to support distributed computing.
 The computing operations will be pushed to the TiKV coprocessor as far as possible to accelerate the computation speed.
 That is to say, a sub-plan of the SQL execution plan will be executed in parallel on different TiKV servers, and the result of each sub-plan will be collected to a TiDB server to compute for the final result.

 The processing model of the execution plan tree is known as the Volcano iterator model.
-The essential of the Volcano model is abstracted to 3 interfaces: `Open`, `Next`, `Close`.
-All operators offer the same interfaces and the implementation is opaque. `Open` will be invoked in turn for each operator to init the needed resources before computing.
+The essential of the Volcano model is abstracted to 3 interfaces: `Open`, `Next`, and `Close`.
+All operators offer the same interfaces and the implementation is opaque.

+`Open` will be invoked in turn for each operator to init the needed resources before computing.
 Conversely, `Close` will release the resources.
-To obtain the query output, the final operator in the plan tree will keep invoking `next` until no tuple is pulled from its child.
+To obtain the query output, the final operator in the plan tree will keep invoking `Next` until no tuple is pulled from its child.

 It's easy to understand how the Volcano model works for single-process execution.
 For parallism issues, the Volcano introduces an operator called `exchange` at any desired point in a plan tree.
 Further explanation about the parallism-related issues would be introduced in the [execution-framework.md](execution-framework.md) section.